Pete Geren

+Preston Murdoch "Pete" Geren III (born January 29, 1952) is an appointed member and President of the Board of Managers of the Fort Worth Independent School District and the president of the Sid W. Richardson Foundation in Fort Worth, Texas.

-Preston Murdoch "Pete" Geren III (born January 29, 1952) is an American attorney and politician who served as the 20th United States Secretary of the Army from July 16, 2007, to September 16, 2009.
-He is a Democratic former member of the United States House of Representatives from Texas's 12th congressional district.
-He is the president of the Sid W. Richardson Foundation in Fort Worth, Texas and is a member of the board of trustees of the Institute for Defense Analyses in Alexandria, Virginia.
+Previously, he was an attorney and politician who served as the 20th United States Secretary of the Army from July 16, 2007, to September 16, 2009.
+He is a former member of the United States House of Representatives from Texas's 12th congressional district, under the Democratic ticket.
+Geren has a mixed voting record, having switched to the Republican party since 2024.

+Geren is a member of the board of trustees of the Institute for Defense Analyses in Alexandria, Virginia.

 Early life and education

 Geren was born in Fort Worth, Texas to Preston Geren Jr. He attended Georgia Tech in Atlanta, Georgia, from 1970 to 1973, where he was the starting center for the football team.
 He received his Bachelor of Arts from the University of Texas in 1974 and his Juris Doctor from the University of Texas School of Law in 1978.

 His older brother, Charlie Geren, is a Republican member of the Texas House of Representatives from District 99 in Tarrant County.